AakankshaShah/Topic-Wise-Questions/HighLevelDesign.md

 - Geo index table - used for efficient processing of spatial operations , specifically geo locations

 <img width="1480" height="1312" alt="image" src="https://github.com/user-attachments/assets/cb768abd-b5b9-4ee0-90f3-22336fb75781" />

-- algo
+- Algo
        - Existing Geospatial db like Geohash in redis and postGress with PostGIS
        - 2d search - Draw a circle - not efficeint as searching entire table and indexing wont help much
       ```
           SELECT business_id, lat,long
         FROM locations
        WHERE latitude BETWEEN (my_lat - radius) AND (my_lat + radius)
        AND longitude BETWEEN (my_long - radius AND (lmy_long - radius);
       ```
       - Hash and tree : Divide map into smaller ares and build indexes for fast search
       - Evenly divided grids as unequal division of business
       - Geo hash better approach : base 32
       - Geo hash length 4-6 for 20km radius
       - boundary issues : 1. same longer prefix closer , but may be closer but no same perfix  2. same longer prefix but different geohash
       - Fetch all business not only within current grid but also neighbours
       - Not enough business - 1. return as found , 2,increase search radius
       - Quadtree
       - Google S2 - like quad tree maps sphere to 1d based on hilbert curve
       - Scaling - shard by business id
       - Geospatial index , compund key as geohash so easy to remove business rathen than geohash has json of business
        <img width="641" height="571" alt="proximityservice drawio" src="https://github.com/user-attachments/assets/dd2c1e95-ab45-4643-92d5-dc0d42703c66" />

 ---